thirumalaivm/franklin-assets-selector-fork/docs/smartcrop.md

 ### How to define smartcrop rendering at Block level?

-Add the class `smartcrop` to the block while content authoring.
+Add the block modifier `smartcrop` to the block while content authoring.
+For e.g. `cards(smartcrop)`

 ### How to define smartcrop rendering at section level?